medcomdk/MedCom-FHIR-Communication/docs/assets/documents/050_Governance-for-MedCom-FHIR-Messages.md

 #### 2.1 MedComMessagingMessageHeader Rules

 The MedComMessageHeader profile is a resource that **SHALL** be used in all MedCom FHIR Messages.
-A MedComMessagingMessageHeader **SHALL** include a sender and receiver and it **may** include a carbon-copy receiver, however this is depended on type of standard.
+A MedComMessagingMessageHeader **SHALL** include a sender and receiver and it **MAY** include a carbon-copy receiver, however this is depended on type of standard.
 Each MedComMessagingMessageHeader **SHALL** include a globally unique id, which **SHALL** be used to reference the message in the message history from the MedComMessagingProvenance profile.

 The element event **SHALL** be defined in accordance with the type of standard the message concerns e.g., HospitalNotification and CareCommunication.
 Due to the different requirements for each standard, it **SHALL** be expected that the MedComMessagingMessageHeader is inherited in each standard.